Deerfield Public Library

 All items (with the exception of new videos, new 7-day books, Interlibrary Loan, and LINKin) may be renewed twice if not on reserve or under special loan limits.
 Overdue items may be renewed, provided they are not on reserve or under special loan limits.
 In the case of renewal of overdue materials, fines will be assigned to the borrower’s library card account from the original due date if renewed.

 - Deerfield cardholders: Reserves/holds may be placed in person at any service desk, by telephone, or by accessing the Library Catalog with a valid library card.
 Reserves/holds may be placed on any item except new videos, new 7-day books, and magazines.
-Items will be held for three days from the time the items becomes available.
+Items will be held for three days from the time the items become available.
 With the exception of Sundays, holds placed by 2:00 p.m. will be filled that day if the material is available.
 All other holds will be filled within 24 hours of availability.
 Patrons will receive confirmation when their hold has been retrieved from the shelf.
 Holds can only be checked out to the account of the person who has requested the item.

 - Reciprocal borrowers: Requests for on-shelf items may be placed in person at any service desk or by telephone.
 Reciprocal borrowers can request that an available item except new videos, new 7-day books, electronic devices, board games, Discovery kits and magazines be held for no longer than three days.
 Reciprocal borrowers may not request LINKin or interlibrary loan items.
 (Reciprocal borrowers are required to register their library cards according to the registration policy in order to borrow materials.)